-PAC is an interdisciplinary and transinstitutional group, consisting of psychoanalysts and psychoanalytic scholars, members of academia, artists and neuroscientists.
-We engage in the in-depth rigorous inquiry and related projects involving the relations between psychoanalysis, arts, creative pursuits within arts and sciences, and their neuroscientific correlates.
+Psychoanalysis | Art | Creativity (PAC) is an interdisciplinary and transinstitutional study group.
+Meeting monthly, its membership includes psychoanalysts and psychoanalytic scholars, members of academia, artists and neuroscientists.
+We engage in rigorous inquiry involving the relationship between psychoanalysis, the arts, creative pursuits within the sciences, and related psychosomatic and neurobiological correlates.

 It is PAC’s mission to undertake an in-depth psychoanalytic exploration of the creative process through dialog across disciplines.
 At the same time, PAC serves as a knowledge base for professionals and researchers.
 A public forum and a platform for exchange, PAC bridges psychoanalysis and the arts.

 Originally affiliated with the Institute of the Postgraduate Psychoanalytic Society, PAC has grown over the past eight years into an autonomous organization with a trans-institutional and interdisciplinary network.
 Today, members include the faculty of several psychoanalytic institutes in New York and around the world, as well as neurological institutes, academia and the arts.